ravaee/Mzu.Libs.Rollercoaster/README.md

 RollerCoaster allows the intervals defined for methods to be overridden at runtime using environment variables.
 This enables the adjustment of execution intervals in different environments without the need for code changes.

-#### Steps

-1. Define an environment variable with a name matching the `Name` value given in the `RollerCoaster` attribute, appended with `_Interval`.
+Define an environment variable with a name matching the `Name` value given in the `RollerCoaster` attribute, appended with `_Interval`.

 For example, if you have a method defined with the `RollerCoaster` attribute as follows:

    ```csharp
    [RollerCoaster(2000, "group1", "Method1")]